tnhtnh/example-aws-landing-zone-accelerator-pipeline/oicd-setup/README.md

 This CloudFormation template automates the setup of the necessary AWS IAM resources to allow your GitHub Actions workflow to securely authenticate with AWS using OpenID Connect (OIDC) and deploy Landing Zone Accelerator (LZA) configuration changes.

+> **Important:**
+> This stack **must be deployed in the same AWS account (the management account) and in the same AWS region where the Landing Zone Accelerator (LZA) was deployed**.
+Deploying in a different account or region will prevent the workflow from functioning correctly.

 ## Purpose

 The template creates: